 What is the Intellectual Virtues Academy?

-The Academy is a public charter high school, grades 9-12, welcoming the first class of ninth grade students in August 2016, and now have 9th and 10th grades.
+The Academy is a public charter high school, grades 9-12.
+We welcomed our first class of ninth grade students in August 2016, and now have 9th and 10th grades.
 Next year, we will have grades 9-11.
 As the name suggests, the school focuses on fostering “intellectual virtues” or what some education theorists call “habits of mind,” “thinking dispositions,” or “non-cognitive skills.”
 In addition to state public school funding, we are also funded by grants.
 As of 2017, we have been awarded a $2 million grant from the John Templeton Foundation and a PCSGP grant of $350,000.
 The Academy is leading the way for character based education, and works collaboratively with college professors and educational researchers.

 What are “intellectual virtues” and why are they important?